dhruvp-8/arancia/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to install to run the software and how to install them

 ```
 Vagrant